-- Auto The software automatically selects the best scanner. - Plugable Serial SSI Scanner Scanning is performed using the Expansion Back. - Bluetooth Scanner Scanning is performed using the optional RS507 scanner.
+- Auto The software automatically selects the best scanner. - Plugable Serial SSI Scanner Scanning is performed using the Expansion Back.

 Decoders

 Configures which bar code decoders are enabled or disabled.
 For best performance disable all unnecessary decoders.

 Touch Decoders.
 The Barcode input screen appears.
 A check in the checkbox indicates that the decoder is enabled.
 By default the most commonly used decoders are enabled (shown below with an asterisk).
 The supported decoders are: